-Our work has pushed Brightmoor’s Eliza Howell Park to be a valuable and experiential gathering place for area residents.
+Sidewalk Detroit is proud to be a part of the community effort to re-invigorate Brightmoor's Eliza Howell Park as a valuable and experiential gathering place for area residents.

 Sidewalk’s artist residency program in Eliza Howell Park (EHP) has served over 2,000 attendees since its beginning in 2016 and facilitated the design and installation of educational park and nature signage, public benches and additional trash receptacles through multiple planning and design sessions coordinated across residential, governmental and community groups.